Steinbach Hall

-Steinbach Hall, also known as the John Pitkin Norton House, is a historic building on the campus of Yale University in New Haven, Connecticut, U.S..
+Steinbach Hall, also known as the John Pitkin Norton House, is a historic building on the campus of Yale University in New Haven, Connecticut, United States.

 History

 The house was built in 1848–49 as a private residence for John Pitkin Norton, a science professor at Yale University.

 It was purchased by Yale University in 1923.
 It was home to the Yale School of Management until 2015, when the Department of Astronomy moved into the building.

 Architectural significance

 The house was designed by architect Henry Austin as an Italian villa.
 It includes "flat and semicircular arch motifs in window openings, bracketed cornices, and recessed front entry behind arcade with semicircular arches."

 It was "remodelled" by architect Edward Larrabee Barnes in 1979.
 It has been listed on the National Register of Historic Places as a contributing property to the Hillhouse Avenue Historic District since September 13, 1985.